hapax/hapax.github.io/assets/simple-physics.md

 Custom without truth is the antiquity of error.
 </span>

-Hacker spirit, that
-willingness to peek around the corner, is the perfect antidote for custom without truth.
+Hacker spirit, with its willingness to peek around the corner, is the perfect antidote for custom without truth.

 #### Annotated references